Understanding LADWP Electric Rates in 2023 | Solar.com

 High Peak hours in LADWP’s TOU rate plan are 1 pm to 4:59 pm, when electricity is around 40% higher than Base hours and 25% higher than Low Peak hours.

-For example, in July-September 2023, electricity rates increase to 29.50 cents per kWh from 1 pm to 4 pm, compared to 23.66 cents for Low Peak periods and 20.91 cents during Base periods.
+For example, in July-September 2023, electricity rates increased to 29.50 cents per kWh from 1 pm to 4 pm, compared to 23.66 cents for Low Peak periods and 20.91 cents during Base periods.
+These rates are expected to increase by around 6% in 2024.

 Fortunately, LADWP’s outdated High Peak window is rather early in the day, when many people are still at work or school.